 Some of the folks i knew were seeing some (local) priests that seemed to help them. i decided to do the same.
-It should be pointed out that i do recognise spirituality, even though i'm not into religion particularly. i thought they could be neutral judges. i was wrong.
+It should be pointed out that i do recognise spirituality, even though i'm not into religion particularly. i thought they could be impartial judges. i was wrong.
 There i was manipulated and filled with guilt, among other things, something i understood only some time after.
-At that point i had a suicide attempt (1999) as a reaction and protest to social exclusion and all these things.
+At that point i had a suicide attempt (2000) as a reaction and protest to social exclusion and all these things.

 The suicide attempt led me to follow "psychiatric" treatment for some time, which i did voluntarily.
 It should be pointed out that i mentioned being and feeling socialy excluded, although i did not understand the magnitude at that time.
 The diagnose was "emotional disorder".